Reuben A. Holden III: Career

 He also had success when he found himself alone on the court.
 He was a singles finalist in Cincinnati in the all-comers round in 1912, and reached four singles semifinals: 1908, 1910, 1912, and 1913.
 He lost the 1913 semifinal to William McEllroy, the eventual champion.

+Personal life

-Holden married Grace Bushnell Morgan (born January 22, 1891 in Cincinnati) and had two sons, John Morgan Holden (1922-1995) and Reuben Andrus Holden IV (1918-1995).
+Holden married Grace Bushnell Morgan (born January 22, 1891, in Cincinnati) and had two sons, John Morgan Holden (1922–1995) and Reuben Andrus Holden IV (1918–1995).

 In 1934, just two years after he reached his last doubles final in Cincinnati, tragedy struck the Holden home.
 The holiday liner SS Morro Castle, bound for home after a trip to Havana with 549 passengers and crew aboard, was engulfed in flames while off the coast of New Jersey.
 The passenger list that night included Mr. Holden, his two sons Reuben IV and John, and his wife, Grace.
 Grace was among the 137 who died in the fire.
+Reuben IV graduated from Yale in 1940 and John, also from Yale, in 1944.
+Both sons were members of the Skull and Bones senior society.